Low Histamine Diet Plan

 In other words, you can have water running in your sink at full blast, but if your drain is working, you don’t have any problems.

 But what if you have a clogged drain?
 What if your body doesn’t produce enough histamine degrading enzymes to keep up with your histamine levels?
 Your sink overflows.
-And that’s a problem because now you’ve got water seeping over onto your floors and causing all kinds of issues.

 Same with histamine.
 You’ve got too much and now your body may be reacting to this overabundance of histamine in your system.